Visit Luss, Loch Lomond

 Luss has always been popular, with visitor numbers that continue to agree.
 A small conservation village is not compatible with so many cars, which has been a real issue, especially on sunny days.
 However, in 2021 a new car park was opened just south of the village.

 The car park, built and managed by Luss Estates, provides parking for 250 cars.
-The community can now restrict cars from the village centre around the pier area, which is sensible as it had caused real pressure.
-Make sure you’ve paid for all your time in this and other car parks around the National Park as there are vehicle registration cameras.
+The community restricts cars from the village centre and around the pier area, which is sensible as it had caused real pressure.

 Car Park Facilities